-- [12] The Dualist believes that the whole world would be dissolved into a mere abstract scheme of concepts, did he not posit the existence of real connections beside the conceptual ones.
-In other words, the ideal principles which thinking discovers are too airy for the Dualist, and he seeks, in addition, real principles with which to support them. - [13] Let us examine these real principles a little more closely.
-The naive man (Naive Realist) regards the objects of senseexperience as realities.
+The Dualist believes that the whole world would be dissolved into a mere abstract scheme of concepts, did he not posit the existence of real connections beside the conceptual ones.
+In other words, the ideal principles which thinking discovers are too airy for the Dualist, and he seeks, in addition, real principles with which to support them.

+Let us examine these real principles a little more closely.
+The naïve man (Naïve Realist) regards the objects of sense-experience as realities.
 The fact that his hands can grasp, and his eyes see, these objects is for him sufficient guarantee of their reality.
-"Nothing exists that cannot be perceived" is, in fact, the first axiom of the naive man; and it is held to be equally valid in its converse: "Everything which is perceived exists."
-The best proof for this assertion is the naive man's belief in immortality and in ghosts.
-He thinks of the soul as a fine kind of matter perceptible by the senses which, in special circumstances, may actually become visible to the ordinary man (belief in ghosts). - [14] In contrast with this, his real, world, the Naive Realist regards everything else, especially the world of ideas, as unreal, or "merely ideal."
+"Nothing exists that cannot be perceived" is, in fact, the first axiom of the naïve man; and it is held to be equally valid in its converse: "Everything which is perceived exists."
+The best proof for this assertion is the naïve man's belief in immortality and in ghosts.
+He thinks of the soul as a fine kind of matter perceptible by the senses which, in special circumstances, may actually become visible to the ordinary man (belief in ghosts).

+In contrast with this, his real, world, the Naïve Realist regards everything else, especially the world of ideas, as unreal, or "merely ideal."
 What we add to objects by thinking is merely thoughts about the objects.
 Thought adds nothing real to the percept.

-- [15] But it is not only with reference to the existence of things that the naive man regards perception as the sole guarantee of reality, but also with reference to the existence of processes.
+But it is not only with reference to the existence of things that the naïve man regards perception as the sole guarantee of reality, but also with reference to the existence of processes.
 A thing, according to him, can act on another only when a force actually present to perception issues from the one and acts upon the other.
-The ancient Greek philosophers, who were Naive Realists in the best sense of the word, held a theory of vision according to which the eye sends out feelers which touch the objects.
-The older physicists thought that very fine kinds of substances emanate from the objects and penetrate through the sense-organs into the soul.
+The older physicists thought that very fine kinds of substances emanate from the objects and penetrate through the senseorgans into the soul.
 The actual perception of these substances is impossible only because of the coarseness of our sense-organs relatively to the fineness of these substances.
-In principle the reason for attributing reality to these substances was the same as that for attributing it to the objects of the sensible world, viz., their kind of existence, which was conceived to be analogous to that of perceptual reality. - [16] The self-contained being of ideas is not thought of by the naive mind as real in the same sense.
+In principle, the reason for attributing reality to these substances was the same as that for attributing it to the objects of the sensible world, viz., their kind of existence, which was conceived to be analogous to that of perceptual reality.

+The self-contained being of ideas is not thought of by the naïve mind as real in the same sense.
 An object conceived "merely in idea" is regarded as a chimera until sense-perception can furnish proof of its reality.
-In short, the naive man demands, in addition to the ideal evidence of his thinking, the real evidence of his senses.
-In this need of the naive man lies the ground for the origin of the belief in revelation.
+In short, the naïve man demands, in addition to the ideal evidence of his thinking, the real evidence of his senses.
+In this need of the naïve man lies the ground for the origin of the belief in revelation.
 The God whom we apprehend by thought remains always merely our idea of God.
-The naive consciousness demands that God should manifest Himself in ways accessible to the senses.
-God must appear in the flesh, and must attest his Godhead to our senses by the changing of water into wine. - [17] Even knowledge itself is conceived by the naive mind as a process analogous to sense-perception.
-Things, it is thought, make an impression on the mind, or send out copies of themselves which enter through our senses, etc. - [18] What the naive man can perceive with his senses he regards as real, and what he cannot perceive (God, soul, knowledge, etc.) he regards as analogous to what he can perceive.
+The naïve consciousness demands that God should manifest Himself in ways accessible to the senses.
+God must appear in the flesh, and must attest his Godhead to our senses by the changing of water into wine.

+Even knowledge itself is conceived by the naïve mind as a process analogous to sense-perception.
+Things, it is thought, make an impression on the mind, or send out copies of themselves which enter through our senses, etc.

+What the naïve man can perceive with his senses he regards as real, and what he cannot perceive (God, soul, knowledge, etc.) he regards as analogous to what he can perceive.